Store Hours

 Get your sprouts used to storms and breezy spring days with a fan and keep fungus from growing in damp conditions.
 Set up an oscillating fan on low to mimic the wind.
 Just the gentlest breeze for several hours a day will do the trick — no need to prep them for a hurricane.
 They'll gain strength even though you shouldn't see them moving.
 If you don't set up a fan, your seedlings may be more sensitive to strong winds.
 Try to plant between storms.

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
-Planting seeds indoors near a sunny window means you'll be ready to transplant young veggie plants and spring annuals when the frosts are through and the ground thaws.
-You might even want to directly plant organic seeds into the earth.
+Sweep out the gazebo and clean the shed to prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
+Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring annuals when the ground thaws and the frosts are through.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Garden Center in Yorkville?

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Be sure to read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it will even out as time passes.
+If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone